Xakaiczar/ProjectWarehouseWreckage/README.md

 Before we can fire a projectile, one needs to be spawned into the world.
 Using a reference to the projectile blueprint made in the previous step, an instance of that class is created in the `BP_FirstPersonCharacter` blueprint and spawned in the world just ahead of the player's location using `SpawnActor` (100 units in the forward direction).

 ![Image PWW 1.2 - Blueprint function for SpawnProjectile](https://github.com/Xakaiczar/Portfolio/blob/main/images/PWW/PWW%20-%201.2.png)
->[!NOTE]
->_Pictured above is a function called `SpawnProjectile`.
-In the current build however, `SpawnProjectile` no longer calls `Launch`.
-Both of these functions - as well as `DecreaseAmmo` - are instead sequentially called in `FireProjectile`.
-I will update images and descriptions when I have time, but it works fundamentally the same, it was just a simple refactor._

 The projectile is then fired using the `Launch` function.
 It is given an impulse, which is the force over a time period required to produce momentum, causing the projectile to fly away from the player.
 This impulse is determined by finding the forward vector of the projectile, then multiplying that by a value that - in hindsight - should've been a variable.
 I'll fix that later.